SQream/sqream_docs/operational_guides/access_control.rst

 GRANT
 -----

-:ref:`grant` gives permissions to a role.
+:ref:`grant` gives permissions to a role, shown in the following syntax example:

 .. code-block:: postgres